 - Your financial obligations remain the same during the time of the trial separation, even if that issue is one of the thorns in the side of your marriage.
 If your spouse incurs debt, by, say, buying a new car during a trial separation, that debt will be considered marital debt.
 Should you decide to divorce, you would not have the protection offered by a legal separation agreement.

-- Any work bonuses, winnings such as the lottery will also be considered marital property and split 50/50 should there be a divorce.
+- Any work bonuses or winnings such as the lottery will also be considered marital property and split 50/50 should there be a divorce.

 Any separating couples should also consider professional family or marital counseling during the separation period.
-Time apart can help cool down negative emotions but it will not teach relationship skills which will be needed because if you don’t learn a new way of dealing with the marital problems the same problems will surface again.
+Time apart can help cool down negative emotions, but it will not teach new relationship skills, of course.

 You and your spouse will know best whether a trial separation or legal separation is a better fit for you.
 It may be a tough conversation to have, but committing to a plan will hopefully provide you both an opportunity to heal and then return to the relationship with a refreshed attitude and perspective.